 Instead, take a taxi or pick up a pasajero on the main road (175) near the western end of Zipolite.
 They stop at all the beach towns along this stretch of coast.

-Playa Zipolite (Zipolite Beach) is best known for its nudist beach.
-A popular hangout for old-school hippies and tourists hoping to get rid of unsightly tan lines.
+Playa Zipolite (Zipolite Beach) is best known as Oaxaca’s nudist beach and is a popular hangout for old-school hippies and tourists hoping to get rid of unsightly tan lines.

 Playa Zipolite has the longest stretch of sandy beach in the area.
 You can swim without much of a problem or rent a surfboard to hit the beginner waves.
 They’re nothing special: a bit choppy at times and no pipeline here, but still plenty to have some fun on.